joypixels/emoji-toolkit-ios/USAGE.md

 **`client.unicodeToImage(String, UIFont) -> NSAttributedString`** - _native unicode -> images_
 **`client.unicodeToImageAsync(String, UIFont, (NSAttributedString) -> Void)`** - _native unicode -> images_

-Takes native unicode emoji input and translate it directly to EmojiOne images.
+Takes native unicode emoji input and translate it directly to JoyPixels images.
 The UIFont parameter is used to calculate the line height to display the emoji image appropriately.
 The asynchronous version takes a callback as the third argument.

 **`client.toImage(String, UIFont) -> NSAttributedString`** - _native unicode + shortnames -> images_
 **`client.toImageAsync(String, UIFont, (NSAttributedString) -> Void)`** - _native unicode + shortnames -> images_

-Takes a string containing both native unicode emoji and shortnames, and translate it into EmojiOne images for display.
+Takes a string containing both native unicode emoji and shortnames, and translate it into JoyPixels images for display.
 The UIFont parameter is used to calculate the line height to display the emoji image appropriately.
 The asynchronous version takes a callback as the third argument.